turbo-sim/turboflow/docs/source/tutorials/design_optimization.rst

 The `design_optimization` section contains information on the objective function, constraints and design variables.
 The objective function is defined by specifying a variable, type and scale, while the constraints are defined by specifying variable, value, type and if the constraint should be normalized or not.
 The design variables are defined in `variables`, by specifying a set of bounds in addition to the value.
+All variables have a defualt value, and some have default set of bounds, such that if the user does not provide the full set, the defualt value will be used.
-Note that all variables in the example must be provided, otherwise a default set of variables will be provided.
-Note also that velocities (`v` and `w`), entropies (`s`) and flow angles (`beta`) must be design variables.
+Note that velocities (`v` and `w`), entropies (`s`) and flow angles (`beta`) must be design variables.
 The `radius_type` defines which radius (hub, mean or tip) that should be constant for the turbine.
 See :ref:`configuration_options_short` for more information regarding the available inputs.

 To load the configuration file, the absolute path must be provided to the `load_config` function inside the `turboflow` package: